ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/group_attributes/create.rst

         "value": "Attribute value goes here"
     }

-For example, the following query will create an Attribute and add it to the Group with ID 20:
+For example, the following request will create an Attribute and add it to the Group whose ID is 20:

 .. code::